kangourouuu/backend_template_personal/README.md

 - ✅ Generates Docker/Docker Compose configuration for containerized development
 - ✅ Prewritten unit tests using Go’s `testing` and `testify`
 - ✅ Projects saved to `C:/ProjectName/`
+- ✅ Use both HTTP APIs and CLI for flexible code generation workflows

 ---

 ## ⚙️ Requirements
 - Go 1.16+
 - OS: Windows (for C:/ path support)
-- HTTP client (Postman, Insomnia, curl, etc.)
+- HTTP client (Postman, Insomnia, curl, etc.) or terminal for CLI

 ---